Fast identification and stabilization of unknown linear systems

-While we see that the online stabilization and identification of unknown systems has been addressed many times, only a few of these works are able to meet the minimum requirement of stabilizability and none of the works we know of is able to achieve the fastest possible identification.
-The universal regulator from \cite{maartensson1985order} as a prominent example for the stabilization of an unknown stabilizable system is neither fast nor simple.
-Therefore, we want to deal with exactly this question in the present article.
-In the course of our considerations, we develop an elementary algorithm that achieves the partial identification and stabilization of a linear system in the minimum number of time steps.
-Besides the simplicity of our method, we emphasize that our algorithm does not rely on a persistently exciting input signal.
-Further, it does not perform a full system identification but rather a partial identification in the sense that the proposed algorithm identifies that part of the system dynamics which is required to stabilize the system.
+As we see, the online stabilization and identification of unknown linear systems has been addressed many times, but none of the above mentioned works achieves stabilization and partial identification under minimal assumptions and in minimal time.
+The universal regulator \cite{maartensson1985order} as a prominent example for the stabilization of an unknown stabilizable system is neither fast nor simple.
+Therefore, we want to deal with exactly this question, i.e., to compute an asymptotically stabilizing feedback gain for an unknown stabilizable linear system as fast as possible, in the present article.
+In the course of our exposition, we explore the limits for the fastest and simplest, but not necessarily most robust stabilization of a dynamical system.
+We develop an elementary algorithm that achieves the partial identification and stabilization of a linear system in the minimum number of time steps.
+We emphasize that our algorithm does not rely on a persistently exciting input signal.
+Further, it does not perform a full system identification but rather a partial identification in the sense that it identifies that part of the system dynamics which is required for stabilization.

-Contributions: \begin{itemize} \item The key contribution of the present article is a simple online algorithm (Algorithm \ref{alg:1}) for the fastest possible partial identification and stabilization of a stabilizable linear system, which does not rely on persistency of excitation of the input signal. \item In addition to that, we provide a simple condition to be verified online (Lemma \ref{lem:greedyExplore}) to ensure that any algorithm explores the full controllable subspace. \item Finally, we highlight that we work with the minimal assumptions for stabilization, which is stabilizability of the matrix pair $(A,B)$. \end{itemize}
+Contributions: \begin{itemize} \item Our key contribution is a simple online algorithm (Algorithm \ref{alg:1}) for the fastest possible partial identification and stabilization of a stabilizable linear system, which does not rely on persistency of excitation. \item In addition to that, we provide a simple condition to be verified online (Theorem \ref{thm:4}) to ensure that any algorithm explores the full controllable subspace. \item Finally, we highlight that we work with the minimal assumptions for stabilization, which is stabilizability of the matrix pair $(A,B)$. \end{itemize}